-Per the Faculty Manual, all academic assessment reports are due in June; administrative units are expected to follow the same schedule.
+Assessment reports are due in June.
 The following timeline is recommended to ensure successful completion.

-Assessment Activity Recommended Timeline Assessment data and plans discussed at annual department retreats 1 st week of classes Academic assessments plan current in Taskstream AMS: September 15 Student Learning Outcomes Assessment measures and targets Feedback process from Office of Accreditation and Assessment initiated September 15/Ongoing Assessment data for summer and fall courses due from faculty to department January 15 chairs • Document any planned changes from spring semester in Continuous Improvements for This Cycle Make notes on initial thoughts for Continuous Improvements for the Next Cycle Assessment data and initial suggestions for improvement from spring courses May 15 due from faculty to department chairs Department chairs review data May 25/ongoing Data day (dedicated assessment work day or workshops) Last week of May
+Assessment Activity Recommended Timeline Assessment data and plans discussed at annual department retreats 1st week of classes Academic assessments plan current in Taskstream AMS: September 15 Student Learning Outcomes Assessment measures and targets Feedback process from Office of Accreditation and Assessment initiated September 15/Ongoing Assessment data for summer and fall courses due from faculty to department January 15 chairs Document any planned changes from spring semester in Continuous Improvements for This Cycle Make notes on initial thoughts for Continuous Improvements for the Next Cycle Assessment data and initial suggestions for improvement from spring courses May 15 due from faculty to department chairs Department chairs review data May 25/ongoing Data day (dedicated assessment work day or workshops) Last week of May